Property Valuation Tips: Real Estate Investing

 Property valuation overview

-Buying real estate is not like buying groceries or electronics or other goods and services.
-Properties don’t have a fixed price tag, and for that matter, they don’t have a fixed value.
+Buying real estate is unlike buying groceries, electronics, or other goods and services.
+Properties don’t have a fixed price tag, so they don’t have a fixed value.
 Like stocks, their values constantly shift based on what buyers are willing to pay for them.
 Yet value and price are not always the same thing in real estate.

 Value vs. price vs. cost

 When property owners plan to sell, they list the property for sale for an asking price.
-But buyers can and do make lower offers at a different price point.
+But buyers can and do make lower offers at a different price points.

 Ultimately, the price that a property sells for may or may not accurately reflect its value.
-Imagine two identical homes, right next to each other.
+Imagine two identical homes right next to each other.
 One sells for $200,000, similar to other neighborhood homes.
-The other sells for $100,000, from a father to his daughter–a price which has nothing to do with fair market value.
+The other sells for $100,000, from a father to his daughter–a price that has nothing to do with fair market value.

 - Price is what a buyer actually pays